elarabyelaidy19/Second-Brain/Database Systems/DB Theory.md

 ## Index scan vs Index only scan
 - Create index create B+ Tree index
-- **index scan** mean you used the index to find the predicate and go to the heap to featch the page that contain this value.
+- **index scan** mean you used the index to find the predicate and go to the heap to fetch the page that contain this value.
 - **index only scan** use the value that reside in the index itself without going to the disk.

-## key Vs Non key column indexs
+## key Vs Non key column indexes
 - key is what we search, the non key it what we fetch from the index it's included in the index.
 - take care of the index size. the more the size of index the more of pages you search.
 - if you select two columns and they are indexed the one on the predicate that will be used to fetch the other from disk.
 - you should create indexes based on your queries.
-- the larger your table the better your non-key indeices.
+- the larger your table the better your non-key indices.
 ```sql
 -- we pull all the name column in the index so it have'nt goes to the disk.
 create index id_idx on grades(id) include (name);